Skip to content

 One of the most common mistakes new Shopify owners make is installing too many Shopify Apps and spending the time to evaluate them for trust, useability and cost.

-Most third-party apps collect your customers' data, which could include the following:
+Most third-party Shopify apps collect your customers' data, which could include the following:

 • IP address